At the College of Textiles, research is an inseparable part of our mission along with education and service.

 Our extensive facilities offer capabilities in testing, analysis, fabrication and product development.
 The use of these facilities is governed by a simple agreement called “Testing Service Agreement“.
 Our facilities become an extension of your capabilities.

 - Textile Protection and Comfort Center (TPACC)

 Research and development activities beyond testing, analysis and fabrication can be undertaken by our faculty.
-The faculty’s expertise is listed under their individual pages as well as groupings under key areas of expertise.
+Use our directory to find individals whose expertise fits your needs.
 These activities are governed by an agreement called “Sponsored Project Agreement”.
-The faculty, students, and staff will work with you on addressing your specific needs in research and / or product development.
+Together, our faculty, students and staff will work with you to address your specific needs in research and / or product development.